xWaLeEdOoOx/waleed-agent/README.md

 - Do NOT use it with untrusted prompts or users.
 - Security hardening is ongoing and remains the primary focus before a stable `v1.0`.
 - Please take your time reading and configuring the config file, especially the allowed and denied commands, this is the most important feature and every system and usecase is unique so i did not hardcode force anything that's why `waleed-agent` will not run without a config file beside it.
-- You can add waleed-agent to your shell / system variables to call it from anywhere in any folder/directory
+- You can add waleed-agent to your shell / system variables to call it from any folder/directory.

 ---